FHArchive/Choco.Packages/firanf/README.md

-# Mozilla's Fira Type Family
+# Mozilla's Fira Type Family Nerd Font

+Nerd Fonts is a project that patches developer targeted fonts with a high number of glyphs (icons).
+Specifically to add a high number of extra glyphs from popular 'iconic fonts' such as Font Awesome ➶, Devicons ➶, Octicons ➶, and others.

 <img src="proj-icon.png" alt="Project Icon" width="100">